keu/docs/guides/kubepod-operator.md

 - `pod_template_file`: The path to a Pod template file.
 - `full_pod_spec`: A complete Pod configuration formatted as a Python `k8s` object.

-There are also many other arguments that can be used to configure the Pod and pass information to the Docker image.
+There are many other arguments that can be used to configure the Pod and pass information to the Docker image.
 For a list of the available KubernetesPodOperator arguments, see the [KubernetesPodOperator source code](https://github.com/apache/airflow/blob/main/airflow/providers/cncf/kubernetes/operators/kubernetes_pod.py).

 The following KubernetesPodOperator arguments can be used with Jinja templates: `image`, `cmds`, `arguments`, `env_vars`, `labels`, `config_file`, `pod_template_file`, and `namespace`.

 ### Configure a Kubernetes connection

 If you leave `in_cluster=True`, you only need to specify the KubernetesPodOperator's `namespace` argument to establish a connection with your Kubernetes cluster.
-The Pod specified by the KubernetesPodOperator runs on the same Kubernetes cluster as your Airflow instance is running on.
+The Pod specified by the KubernetesPodOperator runs on the same Kubernetes cluster as your Airflow instance.

 If you are not running Airflow on Kubernetes, or want to send the Pod to a different cluster than the one currently hosting your Airflow instance, you can create a Kubernetes Cluster [connection](https://www.astronomer.io/guides/connections) which uses the [Kubernetes hook](https://registry.astronomer.io/providers/kubernetes/modules/kuberneteshook) to connect to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/) of a different Kubernetes cluster.
 This connection can be passed to the KubernetesPodOperator using the `kubernetes_conn_id` argument and requires the following components to work: